Kirill5k/mongo4cats/docs/src/main/mdoc/docs/operations/find.md

   .all[IO]
 ```

-The ordering of the data can be set by either calling a `sortBy` method or `sort`:
+The ordering of the data can be enforced by calling either `sortBy` or `sort` method:
 ```scala
 import mongo4cats.database.operations.Sort